Prescribed burns

 Fort William First Nation – Thunder Bay District

-This site will be planted with Red and Jack Pine to assist in meeting the forest management goals.
+This site will be planted with red and jack pine to assist in meeting forest management goals.

 Mishkeegogamaang Independent First Nation – Sioux Lookout District

 This spring hazard reduction burn will remove dry grass fuels to enhance community safety.
 Trained community members will work with AFFES staff to ignite and monitor selected areas.
 Community involvement will foster a partnership which will work towards a strategy of prevention, fuels awareness and fire safety.
-Smoke amounts in the area of Highway 599 will be managed by appropriate ignition.
-A fall burn may also occur in 2024.
+Smoke amounts in the area of Highway 599 will be managed by appropriate ignition techniques.
+A fall burn may also occur at this site in 2025.

 Hooker Lake – St. Raphael Provincial Park – Sioux Lookout District